Languages

 This will not apply to parking garages that are also located in the city center as they require payment 24/7 all days of the week.

-Campervan parking in Reykjavík
+Parking a Campervan in Reykjavík

-When visiting Reykjavík in a camper or a motorhome, you can always stay the night at the camping ground located in Laugardalur.
+When visiting in a camper or a motorhome in Reykjavík, you can always stay the night at the camping ground located in Laugardalur.
 It is not far from the city center and you can even walk to the center.
 The walk is about 30 minutes on a good day.
 They even have a bike rental so you can park your motorhome and bike into town.
 This way you can save yourself some money on booking accommodation and the facilities in Laugardalur camping ground are also great.
 There is a washing machine, cooking facilities and a great swimming pool located conveniently right next to it as well.

 Parking a campervan can be a little tricky in Reykjavík city center, depending on the size of the vehicle.
 You will always find a spot, however, many streets are narrow in the city center so we do not recommend going too far into the center.
 Some of the parking garages are also very narrow and it may be hard to fit a large campervan.
 The parking garage located underneath Harpan concert hall is great for motorhomes and campers and easy to get into and just a short walk to the city center so we would recommend getting a spot in there.